Buf CLI

 Default property

 Each rule can set a Default boolean property that controls whether the rule is called by default if no rules are specified in buf.yaml.
-For example, adding it to the above example ensures that the field option is always checked when the plugin is present:
+For example, adding it to the preceding example ensures that the field option is always checked when the plugin is present:

 fieldOptionSafeForMLStaysTrueRuleSpec = &check.RuleSpec{